rbreje/crypto-stats/README.md

+# Crypto Stats

+## Overview

+The scope of the project is to get familiarized with handling statistics from crypto area consuming an API of the well-know Binance Exchange platform.

 # Start
 Use this command in order to start the app.
 Change the jdk location in necessary.
 JDK 11 is minimum required.